prabu-github/ghana-computers/README.md

 ### Git and GitHub
  - Git is a version control system software.
 It tracks changes that you make to your files/folders and helps you go to different snapshots for the files/folders.
- - GitHub is a company that offers a web based interface to versioning files based on Git.
+ - GitHub is a company that offers a web based interface to versioning based on Git.
 It has a free and paid version.
 If you want to save your own files on GitHub you have to register and create an account.
 If you want to just clone a public repository on your computer having Git installed is sufficient.
-  - We will now clone the ghana-computers repository to the local machines.
+  - We will now clone the ghana-computers repository to the laptop.

 ## Spinnaker